Crafting In-context Examples according to LMs' Parametric Knowledge: Ordering Answers Based on LM's Knowledge

 We present strategies to order the answer set of each example, a pair of question $q$ and its gold answer set $a^*=\{a^*_1, a^*_2, ..., a^*_n\}$, which will be used as an in-context example.\footnote{As reordering process is computationally expensive, proportional to the number of answers, we only consider examples that have less than 20 answers.
 This results in exclusion of 1 example in AmbigQA, 8094 examples in QAMPARI, and none in QUEST.} We present two baselines and two methods (\textsc{Perplexity}, \textsc{Greedy}) for ordering the gold answer set of each in-context example based on model's parametric knowlege.

-\paragraph{Baselines} The \textsc{random} baseline randomly orders answers, and \textsc{alphabet} orders answers alphabetically.
+\paragraph{Baselines} The \textsc{random} baseline randomly orders answers and \textsc{alphabet} orders answers alphabetically.
 While alphabetical ordering is not relevant to model's parametric knowledge of the answer, prior work~\cite{Madaan2022ConditionalSG} has shown that consistent ordering of labels can improve the performance of fine-tuned LLM's predictions.

-\paragraph{Knowledge-Aware Ordering} We decide ordering based on the \textbf{perplexity} of individual answer given the prefix, or by performing greedy \textbf{constrained decoding} given the prefix.
+\paragraph{Knowledge-Aware Ordering} We decide ordering based on the \textbf{perplexity} of individual answer given the prefix, or by performing \textbf{greedy} {constrained decoding}, given the prefix, on a smaller, restricted vocabulary set.
 We use the same prefix as in Section~\ref{subsec:single_answer}, a concatenation of five in-context examples.
 Each ordering strategy will yield two orderings of answers, which either sorts the answers in the descending order of model's parametric knowledge or ascending order (denoted as \textsc{Reverse}).

 \begin{itemize}[noitemsep,leftmargin=*] \item \textsc{Perplexity:} We compute the length normalized perplexity of each answer $a^*_i$ and prefix $p$ as used in Section~\ref{subsec:single_answer}.
 Then, we sort the answers in ascending order of these perplexities, resulting in `known' answers placed earlier.